Human Trafficking & Current Events

 Right now is a critical time to learn how to be effective and work together as entire communities.

-The solutions in Justice U’s summer 2020 offer will help you to do just this, to end human trafficking.
+The solutions Justice U offers will help you to do just this, toward ending human trafficking.